And why isn’t the amount the same in every community? There are a few variables that determine that number.

 Coming up with this amount of money may seem overwhelming.
 But, remember that if you’re in an apartment now, and you haven’t damaged it, you might have a security deposit coming back to you.
 You should receive it within 30 days after you move out (If you’ve earned its return, but you don’t receive it within 30 days, contact the office).

 Where can I find the security deposit amount for a unit?

-The amount owed for security deposit should be on the application, and must be on the lease.
+The amount owed for the security deposit should be on the application and must be on the lease.
 Before deciding on an apartment, make sure you have the dollar amount of the security deposit in writing.

 How much can a landlord charge for a security deposit?